kylermurphy/SatDrag/Notes/AltProfiles.md

 Two methods will be tested:

-1. Determine the ratio between the density at the altitude of GRACE B. Use this ratio to shift the MSIS density profile to match the observed density at the altitude of GRACE B.
+1. Shift method - Determine the ratio between the density at the altitude of GRACE B. Use this ratio to shift the MSIS density profile to match the observed density at the altitude of GRACE B.
-1. Calculate the scale height from the MSIS model and apply this scale height to GRACE B data to derive an altitude profile.
+1. Fit method - Calculate the scale height from the MSIS model and apply this scale height to GRACE B data to derive an altitude profile.

 Both methods will be compared to CHAMP and GOCE data to determine the best method for deriving a density altitude profile from observations.